Software-For-Love/software-for-love-site/src/pages/contact.md

 ---
 title: Contact
 sections:
+   - type: hero_section
+     title: Work with us
+     subtitle: Want to work with us?
+Check out our organizations page for more info
+     actions:
+      - label: Organizations
+        url: /non-profits
+        style: primary
    - type: contact_section
      title: Contact Us
      subtitle: Got a question, need help with a problem or just want to leave feedback?
 Leave us your contact info and we will get back to you.